wall "System will go down for 2 hours maintenance at 13:00 PM"

 Related posts:

-How to Store Command in Variable in Shell Script
+How to Store Output of Cut Command in variable in Unix

 Sreeram has more than 10 years of experience in web development, Python, Linux, SQL and database programming.